danReynolds/Personal-Site/_posts/2021-02-05-Apollo-Invalidation-Policies.md

 Charlie's normalized employee entity has now been removed from the cache and we can move on from the topic of cache eviction right?
 Well, not quite.

 First we need to understand what happens to our cached `employees` and `teams` queries that contained references to the evicted employee.
-Apollo calls these references to normalized entities that are no longer in the cache *dangling references* and there are a couple approaches to dealing with them.
+Apollo calls these references to normalized entities that are no longer in the cache *dangling references* and there are a couple of approaches to dealing with them.

 ## Leave-and-filter approach